JianLiu666/StudyNote-Golang/standard_library/sizeof/README.md

 | chan | 1 platform |
 | interface | 2 platform (type, value) |

-*platform: this type is usually 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems.
+**platform**: this type is usually 32 bits wide on 32-bit systems and 64 bits wide on 64-bit systems.

 <br/>